What is a Tech Stack?

 The best way to achieve a great tech stack is to ensure your core business processes are connected.
 If you look at your process what are the steps, from winning the work to delivering it and collecting payment, then nurturing that relationship.

-With a connected platform, process and technologies are aligned and streamlined allowing for smarter data driven decisions, better project delivery, higher level of efficiency and ultimately a better & more profitable business.
+With a connected platform, process and technologies are aligned and streamlined allowing for smarter data-driven decisions, better project delivery, a higher level of efficiency and ultimately a better & more profitable business.

 What are your business processes?

 What are all the apps/documents each team uses to complete tasks?

 What is the business impact of each app/document?
 How does the app or document impact employee efficiency and the client experience?

 Then drill a little deeper to identify the gaps that can be addressed with technology, for instance -

 Is there a process where you need to enter data from one document or app into another.

 Are you having to find information from documents and subfolders in order to compile it?